At a glance: Kruger Grand Safari

 It is immediately apparent to any visitor that Pretoriuskop is unique as brilliant red Common Coral trees adorn the camp, pre-dating the decision to make exclusive use of indigenous plants in laying out rest camp gardens.
 Nostalgia prompted an exception to the rule for Pretoriuskop, and exotic flowering plants were allowed to stay, enhancing the strong sense of the past that is so pervasive.

 We will enjoy another two nights in Pretoriuskop Camp, going on morning and afternoon game drives, and looking for interesting fauna and flora.
 We will venture down to the famous Afsaal picnic spot via the Voortrekker road, and explore the area around the camp for Leopard and rare antelope species, like Lichtenstein’s Hartebeest.
 We might also explore the beautiful Phabeni area north of the camp, a spot renowned for fantastic game viewing encounters.
-The area around Pretoriuskop is also very good for many interesting bird species and a number of species are found here that are not seen anywhere else in Kruger.
+The area around Pretoriuskop is also very good for many interesting bird species and several species are found here that are not seen anywhere else in Kruger.

 Once again, be sure to keep an eye out inside the camp for all sorts of interesting fauna and flora species on the Sable trail, like Brown-headed Parrot, Cape Golden Mole and Smith’s Bush Squirrel.